robjustice/soshdboot/README.md

 # Build

-The following tools are used and included in the 'build' folder:
+The following tools are used (and included) in the 'build' folder:

--ca65 assembler
+- ca65 assembler
--ld65 linker
+- ld65 linker
--a3driverutil.py
+- a3driverutil.py
--Applecommander
+- Applecommander
--bootloader.py
+- bootloader.py

-I have included my clunky windows make file, does the job for me.
+I have also included my clunky windows make file, does the job for me.
 Tidied it up a bit with some ideas from qkumba's one in 4cade, thanks.
 You might need to update the paths in winmake to suit (sorry I coded in the python path as I was having issues with the different versions, python 2.7 required at the moment).

 ```
 git clone https://github.com/robjustice/soshdboot